AvaLR/Macropad/README.md

 - The top enclosure was a 120mm x 100mm x 3mm so with the top and bottom enclosure together it turned into a 120mm x 100mm x 16mm enclosure.

 Firmware:
-- Coming Soon - starting today
+- Created 3 layers of Buttons: Daily, AVTF & Coding
+-